meetmali/Machine-Learning-Lab/README.md

 | 10        | `WAP to implement 0/1 Knapsack using Dynamic Programming`   |
 | 11        | `WAP to implement Sum of Subset Problem using Backtracking`   |
 | 12        | `WAP to implement N-Queen Problem using Backtracking`   |

+In the Exam there won't be internet connection.

+Platform choosing --> Pycharm

+Viva Question:
+What dataset are you using?
+Why you have choosen this dataset? missing variavble is there or not? what is the percentile of the data? how you will do the preprossing?

+What Library are you choosing?
+Numpy
+Pandas
+Matplotlib

+Explore different repositories

+Report has to be built for ML Project.